nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_04-COMPOSITION.md

 Now that Critters and Croquettes is exapanding into multiple animal attractions, this is a great time to expand your use of the class syntax to represent different real-world entities that have a relationship with each other.

 Start with the original attraction, the petting zoo.
-All the critter classes you've created belong to that attraction.
-A llama or a miniature horse will never end up in the aviary or the snake pit.
-All the critters you've defined belong in the petting zoo.
+A llama or a miniature horse will never end up in the wetlands or the snake pit.
+But the petting zoo has many different animals in it.
 This is a one-to-many relationship.

 In Python, you can establish this relationship by defining a list on the petting zoo object that will contain instances of critters.
 Consider the following code.